-Since no single organization or sector has full control over the determinants of population health, effective solutions require inter-organizational coordination and collaboration.21 By pooling resources, talents, and strategies from a broad range of actors, each of these sectors can more effectively carry out its responsibilities as they affect population health.22 Based on responses from leadership, the most frequently cited characteristics for developing a successful multisectoral partnership were communication, shared vision, and trust.
+Since no single organization or sector has full control over the determinants of population health, effective solutions require inter-organizational coordination and collaboration.
+By pooling resources, talents, and strategies from a broad range of actors, each of these sectors can more effectively carry out its responsibilities as they affect population health.
+Based on responses from leadership, the most frequently cited characteristics for developing a successful multisectoral partnership were communication, shared vision, and trust.

 As displayed in Figure 11, community safety and violence prevention, and early childhood development and education were the primary issues on which organizations most often collaborated with other sectors to address, while racial and environmental justice were the issues least likely to garner multisectoral attention.
-Find a complete alt description on page 44.